Alessandro-Mosconi/ing-sw-2022-mercurio-miranda-mosconi/deliverables/Communication Protocol.md

 # Communication Protocol
+## Premise

-The communication protocol is based on JSON.
+The communication protocol used is **JSON** based.

-Each message has an username used to indicate who’s requesting an action (in case the message starts from a Client) or who’s receiving a response or an update (in case the message starts from the Server).

-Each message has also a MessageType (from an Enum) which defines a different way of being processed.
+## Message Structure
+All messages share the following structure:

+- id (String) :
+  - Client->Server: User of the Client that is sending the msg;
+  - Server->Client: User of the destination Client;
+- messageType (enum)
+- payload (String)
+    - if messageType is an action related message -> then payload is a JSON representation of the objects interested;
+    - if messageType is a _MODEL_UPDATE_ -> then payload is a JSON representation of the objects that contains the changes made to the model;
+    - if messageType == ERROR -> then payload is a JSON representation of the error enumeration.

 On the Client side, the MessageType is defined by a phases based logic: each client has a phase from which it can only send a specific type of message (Character Cards related messages are handled a little differently).
 This helps avoiding errors in the communication.